Ripesoft/Glide-html-table-from-csv-url/README.md

 # Glide CSV/XLS to Data Array

-This is a sample implementation of a Yes-Code column that parses CSV, TSV, XLS, or XLSX files from a URL and returns the parsed data as an array of objects or arrays.
+This column parses CSV, TSV, XLS, or XLSX files from a URL and returns the parsed data as an array of objects or arrays.

 ## Getting started

-To use this Yes-Code column in Glide, you need to host this code somewhere accessible via URL (e.g., on GitHub Pages, Replit, or your own server).
-Then, provide that URL in Glide when adding a Yes-Code column.
+To use this column in Glide, paste this link into the Experimental Code Column and declare the input parameters: https://ripesoft.github.io/Glide-html-table-from-csv-url/

 ## Files